h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 ### RCE in Windows

 The binary is compiled with Windows' `ControlFlowGuard` protection, thus we cannot overwrite `pfnConfigRead` to an arbitrary gadget to start a ROP chain and need to find a different way.
-Without going into too much depth, `ControlFlowGuard` makes sure that each indirect call target is a beginning of a defined function.
-Thus, while we cannot overwrite it to a gadget, we can overwrite it to an arbitrary function!
+Without going into too much depth, `ControlFlowGuard` makes sure that each indirect call target is a valid possible indirect call target (which is determined by the compiler+linker).
+Thus, while we cannot overwrite it to a gadget, we can still overwrite it to one of many possible functions (generally including all functions exported by DLLs)!

 Let's take a closer look at the first two arguments that will be passed to `pfnConfigRead`:
  1. value of `pDevInsR3` from the internal `PDMPCIDEV` data (which we have full control over)